The basic trigonometric identities are formed based on our understanding of the unit circle, reference triangles and angles.

 There are fundamentally six trigonometry ratios utilized for finding the components in Trigonometry.
 They are called trigonometric ratios or functions.
-The six trigonometric ratios are sine, cosine, secant, and their reciprocals are cosecant, tangent, and cotangent, respectively.
-If we use the right angle triangle as a kind of perspective, then, the trigonometric ratios derived as:
+The six trigonometric ratios are sine, cosine, and secant, and their reciprocals are cosecant, tangent, and cotangent, respectively.

 sin θ = Opposite Side/Hypotenuse